 The earlier a student seeks advising assistance when they have a question or encounter an issue, the easier it will be to support the student.

-We highly encourage students to meet with an academic advisor in BUS 112/the College of Business Student Services Center (CoBSSC) at least once a semester.
+We highly encourage students to meet with an academic advisor in BUS 112/the College of Business Student Success Center (CoBSSC) at least once a semester.

 |What upper division courses should I take in my first semester as a transfer student for this major?||

 IBUS 330, MGMT 405 and MKTG 431: these three courses do not have any prerequisites as long as the student is in junior standing.

 We do not recommend that students enroll in FIN 350 and DS 412 in the same semester.
 Both courses are very quantitatively intense.
 Students who do not have strong quantitative skills often struggle with these two courses and perform better if they are able to focus on each course separately across two different terms.